Methanol Vial Shelf Life: A 52 Week Study

 To account for VOC contamination from multiple or different compounds, we assessed total concentrations of VOCs detected at or above the reporting limit in each vial.
 The results from the 52-week study are presented in the following graph.
 The graph shows the total VOC concentrations measured at each two-week interval by storage condition and cap type.
 Because detection limits vary among VOCs, we assigned all non-detect parameters a value of “0”.

 Background contamination was first seen shortly after the 3- month mark in vials stored under the “worst case” conditions.
 There was no appreciable difference in contamination between vials sealed with septa or solid caps.
 By the end of the study, three target parameters (hexane, dichloromethane (DCM) and toluene) were quantified above the detection limits in vials stored under “worst case” conditions.
-There was no measureable background contamination in vials stored under “ideal” conditions for the duration of the study.
+There was no measurable background contamination in vials stored under “ideal” conditions for the duration of the study.

 Conclusions and Recommendations